 Assist with hospital discharge to other facilities or return home.

 Medical social workers work closely with doctors, nurses, physical therapists, hospital administrators, and other health care professionals.
-Workplaces can vary, with most medical social workers employed in hospitals and others in hospices, rehabilitation centers, nursing homes, outpatient clinics, and home health agencies.
+Workplaces can vary, with many medical social workers employed in hospitals and others in hospices, rehabilitation centers, nursing homes, outpatient clinics, and home health agencies.

 Working hours will vary according to a medical social worker's place of work, but typically hours are full-time and require weekend, evening, and overnight work.

-Human skills:
+Workplace skills:

 Problem-solving